walt-id/waltid-identity/waltid-services/waltid-etsi-plugtest-cli/README.md

 3. `etsi.conf` (relative to working directory)
 4. `~/.config/waltid/etsi.conf`

+### Path Resolution

+Paths in the configuration file can be:
+- **Absolute paths**: Used as-is (e.g., `/home/user/keys/issuer.jwk`)
+- **Relative paths**: Resolved relative to the config file directory first, then the working directory

+When running via Gradle, the working directory is the module directory (`waltid-services/waltid-etsi-plugtest-cli`).

 ### Example Configuration

 See `config/etsi.conf` for a full example with all options documented.